unrealwork/axibase-collector/docker_metrics.md

 Name | Category | Description
 ---- | -------- | --------
-docker.volume.fs.size | Disk | Total size (used + available, in bytes) of the file system where the /var/lib/docker directory is located.
-Collected for the entire docker host. docker.volume.total_used | Disk | Total space (in bytes) used by the /var/lib/docker directory.
-Collected for the entire docker host. docker.volume.total_used_percent | Disk | Percentage of space used by the /var/lib/docker directory in the file system where the /var/lib/docker directory is located.
+docker.volume.fs.size | File System | Total size (used + available, in bytes) of the file system where the /var/lib/docker directory is located.
+Collected for the entire docker host. docker.volume.total_used | File System | Total space (in bytes) used by the /var/lib/docker directory.
+Collected for the entire docker host. docker.volume.total_used_percent | File System | Percentage of space used by the /var/lib/docker directory in the file system where the /var/lib/docker directory is located.
 Calculated as docker.volume.total_used/docker.volume.fs.size * 100.
-Collected for the entire docker host. docker.volume.used | Disk | Space used by all files in the given volume (in bytes). docker.volume.used_percent | Disk | Space used by files in the given volume as percentage of the total size of the file system where the /var/lib/docker directory is located.
+Collected for the entire docker host. docker.volume.used | File System | Space used by all files in the given volume (in bytes). docker.volume.used_percent | File System | Space used by files in the given volume as percentage of the total size of the file system where the /var/lib/docker directory is located.
 Calculated as docker.volume.used/docker.volume.fs.size * 100.